Arabidopsis-Information-Portal/hrgrn_webservices/services/hrgrn_search_path_by_locus/README.md

-# Search Path By Locus API
+# NGRGRN Search Path By Locus API

 ### Description: Searches a path between two genes by locus